maikupero/quiz_time/README.md

-# Movietime
+# Quiz Time

-Simple movies app!
+Simple quiz app!
-Try it out at [My Github Pages site](maikupero.github.io/movetime/).
+Try it out at [My Github Pages site](maikupero.github.io/quiz_time/).

 Roadmap for things to add:
-- URL for where to watch selected movie.
+- User set custom questions/answers, can get their friends to take it
-- User choose number of items on page / size.
+- Scalable number of answers per question
-- Light/dark mode.